 “Trying to manage a project without project management is like trying to play a football game without a game plan’’ – Katherine Tate

-In this article, we will highlight everything that you need to know about online project management – definition, step-by-step approach to project management and overview of project management methodologies.
+In this article, we will highlight everything that you need to know about online project management – what is project management (definition), the importance of project management, step-by-step approach to project management and overview of project management methodologies.

 Project management involves planning and organization of a company’s resources to move a specific task, event or duty towards completion.
 It is a discipline of using established principles and procedures for accomplishing goals.

 Through project management, activities are performed using various methodologies, tools, skill sets and techniques to meet the requirements of a project.

 Every project is different.
 Some are simple while some complex.
 Broadly speaking, every project has four main components: